GovTechSG/dev-dec-ops-playbook/devsecops-playbook.md

 - Take note of the software license for the framework.
 Make sure it is appropriate for your project and can be used in accordance with their license policy.

-### Third Party/Open Source Libraries
+### Third Party or Open Source Libraries

-When using third party/open source libraries for your application, take note of the following suggested guidelines
+Some suggested guidelines when using third party/open source libraries for your application

-- Make sure that the versions of these libraries or packages are explicitly declared (i.e version locked).
-Some package managers such as `npm` for NodeJS already offer such capabilities by default, while others such as `pip` for Python require additional configuration or tools
+- Make sure that the versions of third party or open source libraries or packages are explicitly declared (i.e. version locked).
+Some package managers such as `npm` for NodeJS offer such capabilities by default, while others such as `pip` for Python require additional configuration or tools.
-- When downloading these libraries or packages, it is recommended to download through a hosted repository manager such as the one offered in SHIP-HATS.
-A hosted repository manager can help to cache and speed up downloads, and also ensures the security of the downloaded packages by verifying checksums.
-It can also flag out known vulnerabilities for the libraries if any
+- When downloading the libraries or packages, it is recommended to use a hosted repository manager such as the one offered in SHIP-HATS.
+A hosted repository manager helps to cache and speed up downloads, ensures the security of the downloaded packages by verifying checksums and flags out any known vulnerabilities for the libraries.

 ### Other practices to consider